loonery/NBA_Conditional_Probability/README.md

  - The final project presentation materials (including conditional probability calculations) live in the /project_output directory
  - The play-by-play data files (retrieved from kaggle) are zipped and accessible for download as nba_pbp_data.zip

-Please see the final presentation for more information about the project outcomes :).
+Please see the final presentation for more information about the project outcomes.